-A combination of a collaborative problem solving environment and VR visualization, which is not addressed by the aforementioned visualization systems, constitutes a strategic enabler for successful data exploration and knowledge dissemination among workers in engineering enterprises.
-VR visualization technologies enhance the content knowledge within the engineering disciplines.
-In conjunction with collaboration, both provide valuable insights for better Decision Support with risk mitigation.
+A combination of a collaborative problem-solving environment and VR visualization, which is not addressed by the aforementioned visualization systems, constitutes a strategic enabler for successful data exploration and knowledge dissemination among workers in engineering enterprises.
+VR visualization technologies enhance content knowledge within the engineering disciplines.
+In conjunction with collaboration, both provide valuable insights for better decision support with risk mitigation.

 4. CEE Architecture

-In order to achieve its goals CEE architecture is a composition of different Computer Supported Collaborative Work technologies to create a useful collaborative engineering environment.
-The system is composed of a Collaborative Visualization Environment based on a Virtual Reality Visualization (VRV) tool and a Videoconference System (VCS); a Scientific Workflow Environment with a Grid Computing Infrastructure (GCI) support for executing large engineering simulations; and a Project Management Environment (PME) responsible for controlling the overall execution of the project and keeping track of all the information and different artifacts generated during project’s entire lifecycle.
+In order to achieve its goals, our CEE architecture is a composition of different computer-supported collaborative work technologies aiming to create a useful tool.
+The system is composed of a collaborative visualization environment (CVE) based on a virtual reality visualization (VRV) tool and a videoconference system (VCS); a scientific workflow environment (ScWfE) with grid computing infrastructure (GCI) support for executing large engineering simulations; and a project management environment (PME) responsible for controlling the overall execution of the project and keeping track of all the information and different artifacts generated during the whole lifecycle of the project.

-CEE allows users to collaboratively solve their problems through the use of predefined scientific workflows or assembling new ones as necessary.
+The CEE allows users to solve their problems collaboratively, using predefined scientific workflows or assembling new ones as necessary.
 Each workflow comprises a sequence of simulations, usually ending with a collaborative visualization supported by a VRV tool.